synbsk/ZohoDelugeGSTIN_Checking/README.md

 # Indian GSTIN Check Using Zoho Deluge

->How to do Proper Indian GSTIN Number Validation using Deluge Function in ZohoHow to do Proper Indian GSTIN Number Validation using Deluge Function in Zoho
+>How to do Proper Indian GSTIN Number Validation using Deluge Function in Zoho

 Hi, This is Sayan.